 The Influence of English on Japanese Culture

-Despite the difficulties with fluency, English is deeply ingrained in modern Japanese culture.
+Despite the difficulties with fluency, English is deeply rooted in modern Japanese culture.
 It frequently appears in music, fashion, technology, and advertising.
 The lyrics of Japanese songs, especially in the pop genre, often include phrases in English that give a cosmopolitan touch to the songs.

 Cultural Adaptations